Senators set to vote on bill to codify Supreme Court’s same-sex marriage protections

 It also would protect religious liberty and conscience protections under the Constitution and federal law.

+Sen. Mitt Romney (R-Utah) told The Hill that provided the religious freedom amendment is part of the final bill, he will support it.
+That would make four Senate Republicans who publicly back the effort.

+“I’d like to get onto the bill,” Romney said, calling the amendment a “positive step.”
+“If that amendment is attached to the bill, I’ll vote for it.”

-“Through bipartisan collaboration, we’ve crafted commonsense language to confirm that this legislation fully respects and protects Americans’ religious liberties and diverse beliefs, while leaving intact the core mission of the legislation to protect marriage equality,” the senators said in a statement.
+“Through bipartisan collaboration, we’ve crafted commonsense language to confirm that this legislation fully respects and protects Americans’ religious liberties and diverse beliefs, while leaving intact the core mission of the legislation to protect marriage equality,” the five senators backing the new deal said in a statement.

 “We look forward to this legislation coming to the floor and are confident that this amendment has helped earn the broad, bipartisan support needed to pass our commonsense legislation into law,” they added.